Chip Rosenbloom: Career

 Rosenbloom was born July 3, 1964, in New York City to Carroll Rosenbloom and Georgia Rosenbloom (later Frontiere).

 After graduating the USC Film School (now the USC School of Cinematic Arts), Rosenbloom began his career at Aaron Spelling Studios, followed by working in development for Mace Neufeld Productions.
 He began his career as an independent filmmaker in 1990.
 Among his films in the early 1990s were Across the Tracks, Nails, and the ABC movie Ride With the Wind.
 In 1997, he wrote, produced, and directed the multi-award-winning feature film Shiloh which tells the story of a young boy who rescues an abused dog.

 Rosenbloom produced the WB Keri Russell vehicle Eight Days a Week.
 From here, Rosenbloom began making documentary films.
 Notably, Reckless Indifference, is the true story of a teenage fight gone wrong, resulting in the murder of Jimmy Farris, and the sentencing injustice that followed.
 It won the International Press Academy Award, and is taught in several law schools.

 In 2007, Rosenbloom produced the Weinstein Group film The Girl in the Park.
 That same year, he was nominated for a Tony Award for producing the August Wilson play Radio Golf.

 In 2008, he produced the documentary Fuel, which was short-listed for an Oscar.

 In 2013, Rosenbloom executive-produced The Call.
 In 2015, Rosenbloom executive-produced the film Careful What You Wish For and the Ryan Ferguson documentary, Dream/Killer.
 Rosenbloom also co-wrote and produced the drama Evan’s Crime, starring David Arquette.

-In 2017, Rosenbloom produced the Emmy-nominated Intent to Destroy, directed by Joe Berlingeer.
+In 2017, Rosenbloom produced the Emmy-nominated Intent to Destroy, directed by Joe Berlinger.

 The following year, Rosenbloom executive-produced The Kindergarten Teacher, starring Maggie Gyllenhaal.
 In 2019, he also served as executive producer of Driveways.

 Additionally, he has written a number of songs for musical artists including Dayna Lane, Sheena Easton, and Rita Coolidge, and is the Ovation Award winning composer of Bronco Billy The Musical based on the Clint Eastwood movie, set to open in London in 2024, following an opening in Los Angeles in 2019.